shalamowww/Imp/README.md

-# Imp
+# Imp 😈
-Imp is a tiny yet useful Xcode extension for sorting import statements in a file.
+Imp is a tiny yet useful Xcode extension, which allows you to sort import declarations and remove duplicates.
+Sorting import statements is a good quality coding practice and Imp is here to help you.

+**Tame the Imp by binding a key in Xcode preferences**

 ## Supported languages
 Objective-C, Swift